jaykhan-dev/jkvp/docs/music/README.md

 ## Eternal Blue Sky

 An album that I am working on.
-At the moment there are about 3 tracks that have all the pieces.
+See the link below for the current status.

 [Soundcloud](https://soundcloud.com/mixbase-cloud)

 ## Production

 I use Ableton for all my compositions, arrangement, mixing and mastering.
-With a Bass Station II, which is a great bass synth, the limitations are only in the imagination (o the soundbank).
+With a Bass Station II, which is a great bass synth, the limitations are only in the imagination (or the soundbank).